Ukhang/voidcle/README.md

 [voidcle.software](https://voidcle.software)

 ## About 👋
 Voidke is my startup web application 💻.
-Which is made for new software developers or coders.
+Which is made for software developers or coders.
 Here a lot of things related to software can be known 🖱️.